As we get ready for VMworld 2021, it’s a good time to look back—and look forward.

 Maybe everything is fine where it is, and I should focus on new apps only?

 Furthermore, and critically, this doesn’t mean virtualization is circling the drain.
 OSs are still needed, even in entirely containerized environments.
 Virtualization benefits still apply to the infrastructure layer.
 A good proof point of this: What does basically every service in AWS use?
 From EKS to RDS?
 The answer: EC2.
 AWS virtual machines.
 You may or may not see those instances in your account, but that’s the backend.
 This is why VMware is so well set up for this shift—consistent infrastructure management for your VM-based or container-based applications.
 And ESXi underpins it all.
 With Tanzu, VMware provides the full Kubernetes experience in addition to all of the industry-leading virtualization features that have changed our work lives in the past two decades.
+This is just a sample of what you can expect VMworld.

 As always, our industry doesn’t just ask one question but many.
 It isn’t just about how you should architect an application but also where it should even live.
 To exacerbate this, it isn’t just about one application but the whole data center.